 Quinupristin and dalfopristin belong to a class of antibiotics Overview of Antibiotics Antibiotics are drugs used to treat bacterial infections.
-They are ineffective against viral infections and most other infections.
-Antibiotics either kill microorganisms or stop them from reproducing... read more called streptogramins.
+They are not effective against viral infections and most other infections.
+Antibiotics either kill bacteria or stop them from reproducing... read more called streptogramins.
 These drugs are given together as a combination (quinupristin/dalfopristin).
 They are used to treat serious infections (especially skin infections), including those caused by bacteria resistant to other antibiotics.

 Quinupristin/dalfopristin works by preventing bacteria from producing proteins they need to grow and multiply.

 Quinupristin/dalfopristin is given intravenously, usually through a tube (catheter) inserted into a large central vein, such as one in the neck.
 This is called a central catheter.
 Quinupristin/dalfopristin can also be given intravenously into a vein in the upper arm and threaded to a large central vein.
 This is called a peripherally inserted central catheter, or a PICC.

 Increased bilirubin Gallbladder and Biliary Tract The gallbladder is a small, pear-shaped, muscular storage sac that holds bile and is interconnected to the liver by ducts known as the biliary tract.
 (See also Overview of the Liver and Gallbladder... read more * in blood